GET IN TOUCH

 Frequently Asked Questions

-How long does it take to stop wage garnishment once a payment plan is made?
+How long does it take to stop wage garnishment once the balance is paid?

-How much of an employee’s wages can be taken under ordinary garnishments?
+How much of an employee's wages can be garnished under ordinary garnishment procedures?

-Ordinary garnishments for unpaid state taxes in Pennsylvania are typically capped at 10% of disposable income.
-This limit enables employees to cover essential living expenses while fulfilling their debt obligations.
-Employers must comply with state law requirements when garnishing wages to prevent overdeductions.
-Most garnishments remain in effect until the full amount of the employee’s debt, including interest and administrative costs, is satisfied.
+Pennsylvania state tax garnishments under Act 46 of 2003 are capped at 10% of an employee's gross wages each pay period.
+This limit enables employees to continue meeting essential living expenses while satisfying their debt.
+Employers must comply with this requirement and are not permitted to take a full paycheck at once to clear the balance.
+Most garnishments remain in effect until the full amount of the employee's debt, including interest and administrative costs, is satisfied.

 Can multiple collection agencies garnish wages for a single debt?